Terms & Conditions

 5. Baiting/ feeding is not permitted.
 However if a picture reveals information that is important to science, please disclose the technique used.

-6. Finalists will be notified by 5th May 2023.
-Finalists must submit hi res files and RAW (NEF) files with complete caption for each image – location and how the image was shot by 15th May 2023.
+6. Finalists will be notified by 15 April 2024 ( Date subject to change) .
+Finalists must submit hi res files and RAW (NEF) files with complete caption for each image – location and how the image was shot by 30 April 2024 (date subject to change).
 Late submission will be disqualified.

 Copyright and Reproduction